-- A In areas of Special Advertisement Control the Council will not normally grant express consent for the display of advertisements unless: - i) There is no nearer location on a public road - ii) The sign is of a standard design approved by the Council and serving to advertise one or more businesses in a nearby community - iii) The sign is of a reasonable scale and appearance, having regard to the nature and situation of the land or building to which it relates - B Outside Areas of Special Advertisement Control advertisements will be granted consent if all of the following criteria are met: - i) They would not be obtrusive or dominant features in the street scene - ii) They would not create clutter on a building or within the street scene - iii) They would not harm public safety - iv) Where attached to a building, they would respect its scale, proportions and architectural features. - 10.5.16 Policy DM29 assesses the potential impacts of advertisements using criteria which differentiate between the control of advertisements in the countryside and urban areas.
+In areas of Special Advertisement Control the Council will not normally grant express consent for the display of advertisements unless:

+i) There is no nearer location on a public road

+- ii) The sign is of a standard design approved by the Council and serving to advertise one or more businesses in a nearby community - iii) The sign is of a reasonable scale and appearance, having regard to the nature and situation of the land or building to which it relates - B Outside Areas of Special Advertisement Control advertisements will be granted consent if all of the following criteria are met: - i) They would not be obtrusive or dominant features in the street scene - ii) They would not create clutter on a building or within the street scene - iii) They would not harm public safety - iv) Where attached to a building, they would respect its scale, proportions and architectural features. - 10.5.15 The Issues & Options Report set out four options for an appropriate approach in relation to regulating the impact of advertisements.
+The preferred option reflects the first option which is to develop a policy similar to the approach in the Local Plan which assesses the potential impacts of advertisements using criteria which differentiate between the control of advertisements in the countryside and urban areas.
 It is important to maintain the distinction between areas of the Borough which are within and outside areas of Special Advertisement Control.
 The Council has greater control over the size and location of advertisements in these areas.

-- PPS1: Delivering Sustainable Development (2005) - PPS6: Planning for Town Centres (2005) - Copeland Local Plan Policies DEV1 and ENV 39-40 (2006)
+- PPS1: Delivering Sustainable Development (2005) - PPS6: Planning for Town Centres (2005) - Copeland Local Plan Policies DEV1 & ENV 39-40 (2006)